Home Energy Assistance Target (HEAT) Program

-- Be the adult residential account holder, spouse, or adult resident applying for service.
+- Applicant must be the adult residential account holder, spouse or an adult resident.

-- Have a termination notice from the utility company or have been refused service if the utility is not active.
+- Applicant must have a termination notice from the utility company or have been refused service if the utility is not active.

-- Have applied for utility assistance through the American Red Cross (ARC) if you meet their criteria.
-ARC only helps people over 60, disabled, or with a disabled child in the home.
+- Applicant must have applied for utility assistance through the American Red Cross (ARC) if over 60, disabled, or with a disabled child in the home.

-- Make a good faith effort to pay utility bill consistently during the moratorium.
+- Applicant must make a good faith effort to pay utility bill consistently during the moratorium.

 In addition, applicants must meet at least one of the following criteria: